adikabintang/adikabintang.github.io/index.md

 Master of Science Student in Security and Cloud Computing <br />

 Nokia Bell Labs, Finland <br />
-Research Trainee, working on QUIC protocol
+Research Trainee, research on HTTP3 (HTTP over QUIC)

 ### Interests (not in order)
 - Guitars